k2view-academy/K2View-Academy/articles/k2verify/k2verify_configurations/04_3_mtable_configuration.md

   </td>
   <td valign="top">Single</td>
   <td valign="top">
-    bwGetBucketRows - is the default Broadway flow template used by the Verify library to distribute table rows across verification buckets.
+    bwGetBucketRows - is the default Broadway flow template used by Verify to distribute table rows across verification buckets.
 You may override this flow to customize the row-to-bucket distribution logic based on your requirements.<br/>
     Alternatively, you can create a new Broadway flow that <strong>accepts the same input parameters</strong> and <strong>produces the same output structure</strong>.
 Once created, update the <code>Buckets_Method</code> value in the configuration MTable to reference the new flow.
   </td>
 </tr>